scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 In digital transmission, the number of bit errors is the number of received bits over a communication channel that have been altered due to noise, interference, distortion (improper filtering), carrier phase tracking errors, and bit synchronization errors.
-The bit error probability (BEP) in a practical setting is the number of bit errors divided by the total number of transferred bits during a studied time interval.
-The BEP curves are plotted as :math:`\log_{10} P_e` versus the received :math:`E_b/N_0`.
-BEP curves are often compared to theory curves to measure how impairments in the end-to-end transmission path, including the demodulator (think symbol classifier), increases the BEP for a given operating scenario.
+The bit error probability (BEP), :math:`P_e`, in a practical setting is the number of bit errors divided by the total number of transferred bits during a studied time interval.
+The BEP curves are plotted as :math:`\log_{10} P_e` versus the received energy per bit-to-noise power spectral density ratio in dB, i.e., :math:`10\log_10(E_b/N_0)`.
+The shape of the curve is *waterfall like* with a theoretical BEP curve to the left of curves for real-world systems.
+A system with impairments in the end-to-end transmission path, including the demodulator (think symbol classifier), increase the BEP for a given operating scenario.
 In a Wireless LAN or cable modem, for example, a low BEP is required to insure reliable information exchange.
-A large :math:`M` is used here to send a large number of bits per second, per Hz of bandwidth.
+A large :math:`M` is used here to indicate a large number of bits per second, per Hz of bandwidth.
-BEP curves were first utilized in Figure :ref:`BEPMPSKcompare`.
+To see a typical BEP curve jump forward to Figure :ref:`BEPsetMPSK`.

 Pulse Shaping Filter Considerations